 5.5 Media collection and reporting

 5.5.1 General

-Metrics collection and reporting can be done in different ways, depending on the relationship between the Service Provider and the Network Operator.
+Metrics collection and reporting can be done in different ways, depending on the relationship between the Application Provider and the 5GMS System operator.
 The following clauses show simplified signalling examples for two different use-cases.